solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Send Payment

 1. Go to the relevant account.
-2. Click the send button.
+2. Select the send button.

 ![null](/images/screen-shot-2019-02-18-at-10.35.36.png)

 3. Fill in the destination address of the recipient
 4. Add the amount and select the asset you want to send.
 5. Optionally, you can also include a text or an ID for your transaction by choosing “Text” or “ID” respectively under "Memo type" and then fill in the relevant information.
-Click “SEND” to confirm it.
+Click “SEND”.

 ![null](/images/screen-shot-2019-02-26-at-13.00.17.png)

-4. Fill in your password and click “confirm” to proceed with your payment.
+4. Fill in your password and click “Confirm” to proceed with your payment.
 If you don’t have a password, simply click “Confirm” to make the payment.

 ## Multi-Signature Account